Where and When

 What kind of songs do we sing?

-Our music is contemporary in style – usually lead by a band that includes a guitars and a keyboard.
+Our music is contemporary in style – usually lead by a band that includes a guitar and a keyboard.

 We see music as another ministry of the word of God.
 As such, we choose songs for their ability to reflect biblical truths in song.
-There are some great old hymns too that do this well, that we will often sing in contemporary arrangements.
-Whether you sing or listen we hope it deeply moves you.
+There are new songs, as well as great old hymns that we will often sing in contemporary arrangements, that do this well.
+Whether you sing or listen we hope it encourages you to know God more deeply.